AndreiFabon/AndreiFabon/README.md

 ---

 ## 📚 **About Me**
-- **Education:** 2nd Year Computer Science Honors student at the University of Alberta.
+- **Education:** 2nd Year Computer specialization in AI student at the University of Alberta (Mouthful I know).
 - **Current Roles:**
   - 🎯 **Vice President (External)** at **CHADS (Cyber Security, Hacking, and Digital Security Club)**
     - **Challenge Developer** for *Hack The Computer Open the Box (HTCOB)*—designing hands-on cybersecurity challenges.